KaiTang26/git_squash/README.md

-# Steps for git rebase and squash
+# Git Rebase and Squash Cheatsheet

+This is quick reference for steps of git rebase and git squash.
+By reading through online material, I summarize this cheatsheet.